 - For in vitro use only. - The kits must be used by skilled personnel only. - When handling the kit, follow the national safety requirements for working with pathogens. - To prevent contamination, the stages of DNA isolation and PCR test run must be spatially separated. - Avoid microbial and ribonuclease contamination of reagents when removing aliquots from reagent vials. - Wear protective disposable gloves, laboratory coats and eye protection when handling specimens and kit reagents. - Every workplace must be provided with its own set of variable-volume pipettes, necessary auxiliary materials and equipment.
-It is prohibited to relocate them to other workplaces. - The use of sterile disposable pipette tips is recommended. - Never use the same tips for different samples. - Do not pool reagents from different lots or from different vials of the same lot. - Dispose unused reagents and waste in accordance with country, federal, state and local regulations. - Do not use the kit after the total expiration date at the side label of the box.
+It is prohibited to relocate them to other workplaces. - To conduct amplification reaction with real-time PCR products detection, use only disposable tips with filters. - Never use the same tips for different samples. - Do not pool reagents from different lots or from different vials of the same lot. - Dispose unused reagents and waste in accordance with country, federal, state and local regulations. - Do not use the kit after the total expiration date at the side label of the box.